 Do You Know What’s in Your Drinking Water?

-If You’re Not Sure, You are Not Alone.
+If You’re Not Sure, You’re Not Alone.

 “Most people purchase the wrong equipment because they skip this very important step, and then they’ve wasted money and resources on a system that isn’t making their water any safer.”James P. McMahon, Ecologist

-Step Three: Don’t Forget Your Shower
+STEP 3: Don’t Forget Your Shower

 Now that you’ve found your filter of choice for drinking water, don’t forget about your shower.
 Chlorine absorption is often an overlooked culprit that strips away your body’s natural oils and proteins.
 This can lead to a variety of frustrations, including dry skin, dull hair, and unsightly rashes.
 Installing a good-quality shower filter system that is certified for NSF/ANSI Standard 177 (Chlorine) can help alleviate these issues.

 Follow these three steps to make sure your home’s water is safe for you and your family.